statamic/v2-docs/content/pages/7.addons/2.structure/4.fieldtypes/index.md

 The `v-model` attributes will bind the values to the form input.
 If you type into the text box, `data` will get updated.
 If you check the checkbox, `show` will get updated.

-#### Methods, events, ready...
+### Methods, Events, Ready...

 Vue has more features you can use in your fieldtypes.
 Remember, a fieldtype is just a Vue component.
 You aren't limited to the items used in the example.

 Refer to the [Vue component docs][vue-component] for more information.

-## The PHP side
+## The PHP Side

-The PHP side of your fieldtype is responsible for manipulating values.
+The PHP side of your fieldtype is responsible for manipulating data before  the data is loaded or after it's submitted.
+This will let you enforce data types, set relationships, fire events, or any other number of things.

-Take this boilerplate code:
+## Example Fieldtype Class

 ``` .language-php
 <?php